Semantics-Division Duplexing: A Novel Full-Duplex Paradigm: Biographies

 \section{Biographies}

-\begin{IEEEbiography}[{ }]{Kai Niu} received the B.S. degree in information engineering and the Ph.D. degree in signal and information processing from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 1998 and 2003, respectively.
+\begin{IEEEbiography}[{ }]{Kai Niu} [M'12] (niukai@bupt.edu.cn) received the B.S. degree in information engineering and the Ph.D. degree in signal and information processing from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 1998 and 2003, respectively.
 He is currently a Professor with the School of Artificial Intelligence, BUPT.
 His research interests include channel coding theory and applications, semantic communication, and broadband wireless communication. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zijian Liang} received the B.S. degree in information engineering and the M.Eng. degree in electronics and communication engineering from Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2019 and 2022, respectively.
+\begin{IEEEbiography}[{ }]{Zijian Liang} [S'23] (liang1060279345@bupt.edu.cn) received the B.S. degree in information engineering and the M.Eng. degree in electronics and communication engineering from Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2019 and 2022, respectively.
 He is currently pursuing the Ph.D. degree with the School of Artificial Intelligence, BUPT.
 His research focuses on wireless communications, source and channel coding, and semantic communication. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chao Dong} received his B.S. and Ph.D. degrees in signal and information processing from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2007 and 2012, respectively.
+\begin{IEEEbiography}[{ }]{Chao Dong} [M'17] (dongchao@bupt.edu.cn) received his B.S. and Ph.D. degrees in signal and information processing from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2007 and 2012, respectively.
 He is currently an Associate Professor with the School of Artificial Intelligence, BUPT.
 His research interests include MIMO signal processing, multiuser precoding, decision feedback equalizer, and relay signal processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jincheng Dai} received the B.S. and Ph.D. degree from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2014 and 2019.
+\begin{IEEEbiography}[{ }]{Jincheng Dai} [S'17, M'21] (daijincheng@bupt.edu.cn) received the B.S. and Ph.D. degree from the Beijing University of Posts and Telecommunications (BUPT), Beijing, China, in 2014 and 2019.
 He is currently an Associate Professor with the School of Artificial Intelligence, BUPT.
 His research focuses on semantic communications, source and channel coding, and machine learning for communications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhongwei Si} received the Ph.D. degree from the KTH Royal Institute of Technology, Sweden, in 2013.
+\begin{IEEEbiography}[{ }]{Zhongwei Si} [M'16] (sizhongwei@bupt.edu.cn) received the Ph.D. degree from the KTH Royal Institute of Technology, Sweden, in 2013.
 In 2013, she joined the Beijing University of Posts and Telecommunications, where she is currently an Associate Professor.
 Her research interests include wireless communication, information theory, and data mining. \end{IEEEbiography}